AlexandreDejour/DofusGroup/README.md

 The game [Dofus](https://www.dofus.com/fr) propose many different activities to their players.
 Many of these activities need to made teams to progress in te game content.

-Team building in Dofus is long, hard and boring for multiple facts:
+Team building in Dofus is somtimes long, hard and boring for multiple facts:

     - No group finder tool integrated
     - Many messages in tchat at the same time